sander-sn/anatomy/README.md

         transformer=AnatomyModelOutputTransformer(transform=transform)
     )

-The RMSE is the sum of the individual attributions, `rmse_a = df.sum(axis=1)`:
+The RMSE (or any other decomposed value) is the sum of the individual attributions, `rmse_a = df.sum(axis=1)`:

     >>> rmse_a
     rf      2021-07-28 -> 2022-08-31    1.131310
     ols     2021-07-28 -> 2022-08-31    0.934551
     ols+rf  2021-07-28 -> 2022-08-31    0.989733

-Let's next decompose the raw forecasts and compute the RMSE for these:
+We next decompose the raw forecasts and compute the RMSE from these:

     def transform(y_hat):
         return y_hat